THE LAND OF (never-ending) MAMA LAUNDRY (full of every kind of stain but always lots of love)

 Once a stain has occurred:

 - Rinse the stain as soon as you are able with cool water.
 A little finger rubbing and maybe a drop of mild dish soap (such as Dawn) may be all you need.
 If the stain needs more treatment, consider whether or not you want to take further measures to remove the stain.
-If the fabric of your clothing where the stain occured will be up against your baby’s skin, you may want to forgo any treatment that could potentially irritate delicate skin.
-Always keep an eye out out for any rashes or irritation that occur after treatment.
+If the fabric of your clothing where the stain occurred will be up against your baby’s skin, you may want to forgo any treatment that could potentially irritate delicate skin.
+Always keep an eye out for any rashes or irritation that occur after treatment.

 - Should you wish to proceed further, you can try an enzyme cleaner.
 Common ones are Bac-Out, Whisk, Era Plus, or Biz.
 Enzyme cleaners are great because they attack the stain by literally digesting the proteins.
 Soak the stain in water first then spray the enzyme cleaner onto the stain and let it sit.
 If there is still stain remaining, use a combination solvent such as Spray ‘n Wash or Shout and launder as usual.

-- For particularly greasy stains from baby oils, nipple oils, or lanolin based nipple creams, try absorbing the excess grease first by covering the stain with cornstarch, chalk, or talc and letting it sit for about 15 minutes.
+- For particularly greasy stains from baby oils, nipple oils, or lanolin-based nipple creams, try absorbing the excess grease first by covering the stain with cornstarch, chalk, or talc and letting it sit for about 15 minutes.
 Scrape everything off and spray with your combination solvent (Spray n’ Wash or Shout etc) before laundering as usual.

 - After you have washed your item and BEFORE putting it in the dryer, check your stain to see if it needs further treatment.
 Once you put that stain through the dryer, it will be much harder to remove.